 Dynamic application security testing (DAST) is usually implemented as a black-box testing method, i.e. without access to the source code.
 By feeding a system with randomized or predefined inputs, DAST tools aim to identify weaknesses that an attacker could take advantage of.
-In contrast to SAST, DAST works from the outside in.
-Since it executes the code during testing, DAST tools generate virtually no false positives.
-Therefore, DAST tools are highly effective at finding edge cases and testing APIs from an attacker's perspective.
+The difference between SAST and DAST is that DAST works from the outside in.
+Since DAST tools execute the code during testing, they generate virtually no false positives.
+Therefore, DAST scanning tools are highly effective at finding edge cases and testing APIs from an attacker's perspective.

-Often, DAST tools are deployed at later stages of the development process since they require a somewhat functional application.
+Often, DAST software is deployed at later stages of the development process since they require a somewhat functional application.
 Since DAST tools test software based on random or predefined inputs, manual fine-tuning can greatly enhance their ability to reach relevant parts of the system under test.

 Interactive Application Security Testing (IAST)